-- Students are not required to wear masks or other face coverings while at school, though the current mandate from the California Department of Public Health (dated July 17) recommends face mask coverings for everyone over age two.
+- Students are not required to wear masks or other face coverings while at school, though the current mandate from the California Department of Public Health and the Centers for Disease Control recommends face mask coverings for everyone over age two.

-- Staff will wear a face covering in the form of a cloth or disposable mask, and will have the option for a face shield as well.
+- Staff will wear a face covering in the form of a cloth or disposable mask while indoors, regardless of vaccination status, and will have the option for a face shield as well.

 - Staff may remove their face masks during times of phonics learning or where the ability to see the mouth is necessary for communication.